Fazzani/Proxarr/README.md

 ### Watching providers configuration

+For the lazy ones, all available regions and providers are available [here](./data).

+For the curious ones, you can use the following APIs to get the available regions and providers:

 - [TMDB API to get available regions](https://developer.themoviedb.org/reference/watch-providers-available-regions)
 - [TMDB API to get available movie providers by region](https://developer.themoviedb.org/reference/watch-providers-movie-list)
 - [TMDB API to get available tv providers by region](https://developer.themoviedb.org/reference/watch-providers-tv-list)